 From Dual Language Immersion to single-gender schools to African-Centered Education, Detroit Public Schools Community District has a school for your student’s unique learning needs including Montessori classrooms!

 See the full guide here: 2016 Picking the Perfect School Guide

-Learn more about our “Best Kept Secrets,” like our offerings at Camp Burt Shurly and Davis Aerospace Technical High School!
+Learn more about our “Best Kept Secrets,” like our offerings at Camp Burt Shurly and Sampson Academy’s classroom to college scholarship program.

 To pick up guides to take out to your neighborhood, grocery stores or businesses, call the DPS Enrollment Growth room at (313) 873-6345.
 Or sign up to be an AMBASSADOR!